edrlab/bd-comics-manga/Panel-navigation.md

 ## Transitions between fragments

-The transitions defined between pages are also applicable between fragments.
+Transitions defined between pages are also applicable between fragments.

 ## Should guided navigation and scroll be compatible in the same UX?